vpngen/partner-api/README.md

 ## Public API

-Uses swagger 2.0 for documentation and generation of server code
+Uses swagger 2.0 for documentation and generation of the server stubs.
+The swagger file is located in `swagger/` directory.

 ### Authentication